tensorflow/tfjs-website/source/tutorials/model-save-load.md

 ## Converting saved tf.Models into Keras format

-As described above, there are two approaches that allow you to save the model as
+As described above, there are two approaches that allow you to save a `tf.Model` as files:
-files:
-- through file downloads from the web browser, using the `downloads://` scheme
+- through file downloading from the web browser, using the `downloads://` scheme
-- writing directly to the native file system in Node.js, using the `file://` scheme.
+- writing the model directly to the native file system in Node.js, using the `file://` scheme.
 With [tensorflowjs converter](https://pypi.org/project/tensorflowjs/),
 you can convert these files into the HDF5 format that can then be loaded into Keras in Python.
 For example: